wmontwe/gradle-witness/README.md

 the specified sha256sums.
 If there's a mismatch, the build is aborted.
 If the remote repository is later compromised, an attacker won't be able to undetectably modify these artifacts.

-If needed `includedConfigurations` will add additional configurations like `testCompile` or `androidTestCompile` to dependency verificaiton.
+If needed `includedConfigurations` will add additional configurations like `testCompile` or `androidTestCompile` to dependency verification.

 ## Using Witness